gnyrfta/gameboy/README.md

 - [X] Figure out a good way to exit the etchasketch.
 - [ ] Implement Pong
   - [X] Make ball direction after impact depend on where on the padel it hit.
-  - [ ] Add Scorekeeper
+  - [X] Add score at end of game.
   - [X] Add second padel
-  - [ ] Optimize ball speed and padel speed.
+  - [X] Optimize ball speed and padel speed.
 Redraw only top and bottom pixels of rectangle.
 Make rectangle thinner.
+Could be optimized more.
-  - [ ] Add high score
+  - [ ] Add high score.
+Is there any way to store this between restarts in Arduino?
   - [ ] Add escape button.
+1
   - [X] Increase ball size.
   - [ ] Fix bug where there are two padels on one side when moving below the middle.
 Disappears when returning past middle.
+  - [X] Fix collision logic, it bounces off nothing sometimes now.
+Seems to be fixed.
+Will reopen if reappears.
+  - [ ] Put type conversion into a separate file.
+2
+  - [ ] Clean up code.
+3

 - Implement Filips 'Asteroids' game as the fourth item on the menu.
 :milky_way: